mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Indirect centralization is caused by factors making it difficult or impossible to realize the protocol's value unless a central facility is used.
 Such factors might be economic, social, or legal.

 Often, they are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
-While expected and observed in many kinds of networks {{SCALE-FREE}}, the resulting network effects award asymmetric power to nodes that act as intermediaries to communication.
+While expected and observed in many kinds of networks {{SCALE-FREE}}, network effects award asymmetric power to nodes that act as intermediaries to communication.

 For example, cloud computing is used to deploy many Internet protocols.
 Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.

 In some cases, these factors cause a directly centralized protocol or application to be favoured over a decentralized one.
 For example, social networking is an application that is currently supplied by a small number of directly centralized, proprietary platforms despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated.

 Some have expressed concern that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments defaulted to a pre-selected service run by one commercial operator.

+By its nature, indirect centralization is difficult to completely avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

 ## Inherited Centralization {#network}